 Chief Conductor – Württembergisches Kammerorchester Heilbronn

-MD Designate and Principal Conductor (from 2019/20) – Orchestre national d’Île de France
+MD and Principal Conductor (from 2019/20) – Orchestre national d’Île de France

-Case Scaglione is Chief Conductor of the Württembergisches Kammerorchester Heilbronn and Music Director Designate of Orchestre national d’Île de France (19/20).
+Case Scaglione is Chief Conductor of the Württembergisches Kammerorchester Heilbronn commencing from 18/19 season and Music Director of Orchestre national d’Île de France (19/20).
 He has previously served as Associate Conductor with the New York Philharmonic and Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles.
 Case was the driving force behind the artistic growth and diversification of the organisation, founding their educational outreach initiative ‘360° Music’.

 Back in 2016, Case made a highly acclaimed German debut with the Württembergisches Kammerorchester Heilbronn for the final subscription performance of the 15/16 concert season.
 Heilbronner Stimme commented Precision, balance, and an almost weightless sound dominated the concert from the first bar…Mozart’s Linz Symphony was like a sun-lit wander along an alpine way.
 Following second return to the orchestra conducting Beethoven’s 1st Symphony in Stuttgart’s Liederhalle, it was announced at the press conference in Heilbronn in July 2017 that Case Scaglione had been unanimously elected as the orchestra’s Chief Conductor effective from the 2018-19 season.Read more